Key Action 1 – Adult Education

 Inbound Mobility

-- Inviting experts (2 to 60 days): to improve teaching and learning in the sending organisation.
+- Inviting experts (2 to 60 days): for enhancing teaching, training, and learning the introduction of innovative methods, and the transfer of good practices in the sending organisation.

 Budget Categories